yeswework/fabrica-dev-kit/README.md

 Use the following command to start Browsersync on the virtual machine (use port 3000 in the browser), which will watch for CSS + JS changes in your theme folder:
 `vagrant ssh -c "cd /vagrant/www/ && gulp browser-sync"`

-Instructions on development gulp tasks (to be run in the `dev` folder) [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit).
+Instructions on development gulp tasks (to be run in the `dev` folder) can be found in the [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit).